Curriculum

 Grades 9-12

-Photojournalism is a unique course which gives students the opportunity to create the school’s annual yearbook publication.
+This unique course gives students the opportunity to create the school’s annual yearbook publication.
 Students will apply skills from several concentrations including journalism, photography, and advertising.
 Students will also gain experience in image editing, page layout, typography, and graphic design.
 Students will drive the Yearbook process from start to finish and even take on specific roles as they would in an authentic workplace.
-At the end of this course, students will have gained first hand experience in designing a professional publication.
-Looking for a great way to earn credit and be active in the school community?
-Photojournalism is for you!
+At the end of this course, students will have gained first-hand experience in designing a professional publication.

 Photojournalism is a full-year course.
 Students taking this course should plan as such.